 Horror

-Nominated for Best Edited Work in the 2023 Australasian Shadows Awards.
+The first volume was nominated for Best Edited Work in the 2023 Australasian Shadows Awards.

 Available in print and for Kindle (including Kindle Unlimited) from Amazon